 Only through the cogent and thorough analysis by expert medical doctors specializing in the same specialty as the offending physicians can a patient-victim of medical malpractice ever hope to achieve a fair and just recovery.
 Also, those experts must be brought to court to have their opinions tested in the crucible of cross-examination.
 In short, preparation for such a case requires the best and most diligent of legal counsel.

 The Greenberg Law Firm, LLP can help.
-The firm will analyze your particular case, review your medical records, and then select the right medical experts to prove your case in court.
+The litigation law firm will analyze your particular case, review your medical records, and then select the right medical experts to prove your case in court.